It was a bright, sunny day at the Wroughton Airshow, the day Dr Robert Pleming first laid eyes on Vulcan XH558 in the late 1980s.

 He was passionate about creating a place to inspire young people into a career in engineering and to celebrate XH558’s legacy for all to see.

-However, in February 2021, Robert sadly passed away, meaning he will never get to see his vision and decades of work and devotion become reality.
+Sadly, in February 2021, Robert passed away, meaning he will never get to see his vision and decades of work and devotion become reality.

 “Robert was a true visionary whose determination to restore Vulcan XH558 to flight captured the hearts and minds of millions of people.
 His determination was an inspiration and an exemplar of how to bring a difficult project to fruition.